Guadalupe Tuñón

 [Replication]

-"When the Church Votes Left: How Progressive Bishops Supported the Workers' Party in Brazil" [Under Review]
+"When the Church Votes Left: How Progressive Bishops Supported the Workers' Party in Brazil" [Revise and resubmit]

 Winner of the Mancur Olson Prize for the best dissertation in political economy, APSA 2020